fabriziosalmi/caddy-adf/README.md

 }
 ```

-This provides detailed information about each request, the calculated anomaly scores, and any decisions made by `caddy-mlf`.
+This provides detailed information about each request, the calculated anomaly scores, and any decisions made by `caddy-adf`.

 ### Common Issues